anontechnology/documentation/docs/libraries.md

 ### Adding an Attribute to an Entity or User

+Attributes are stored as key/value pairs of strings.
+Both users and entities can have attributes set to them.
+If there is an existing attribute in the system with the key of the provided attribute, that attribute will be updated; otherwise, a new attribute will be created.

   ``` java
   // Adding an attribute to user
   User user = vault.findByUser("User1234");